-To be eligible for admission to the Graduate Studies, the following requirements must be met:
+To be eligible for admission to graduate studies, the following requirements must be met:

-- 1. An applicant must hold a bachelor's degree from an accredited college or university. - 2.
-An application for admission must be filed with the Office of Graduate Studies. - 3.
-An official transcript of all college work (undergraduate and graduate) must be obtained from the registrar of each college previously attended. - 4.
-A minimum undergraduate cumulative grade point average of 2.50 on a 4.00 grading scale is required for regular graduate degree status. - 5.
-Three letters of recommendation from persons who are qualified to certify as to your abilities and character. - 6.
-The department chair and the director/coordinator of the graduate program applied for must recommend admission to the Graduate Studies Program, who must formally accept the student. - 7.
-Immunization record must be submitted.
+1. An applicant must hold a bachelor's degree from an accredited college or university.

+2. An application must be filed with the Office of Admissions.

+3. An official transcript of a conferred undergraduate degree and any transcripts the student is seeking credit for to the intended program of study must be on file in the Office of Student Records/University Registrar

+4. An applicant must satisfy a minimum undergraduate cumulative grade point average as required by the admitting department.

+5. An applicant must submit three letters of recommendation from persons who are qualified to certify as to your abilities and character.

+6. The department of the graduate program applied for must formally accept the student for admission to the graduate program of study.
+The actual acceptance letter is forwarded by the Office of Admissions.

+7. An immunization record must be submitted and/or on file.

+Priority Dates for Admission

 Admission to a degree program is made in the fall or spring semester.
-The deadline for fall applications is March 15.
-The deadline for spring applications is September 15.
+The priority date for fall applications is March 15.
+The priority date for spring applications is October 15.